-- Remote KVM session using PCIe for exposing a graphics controller (typically implemented in the BMC) for the host's video output. - MCTP side-band communication between the BMC and PCIe devices using PCIe Vendor Defined Messages (VDM) path [14].
-In this usage, the Arm SoC must contain the logic to route the PCIe VDM messages to the proper IO devices. - Shared non-standard memory mailbox communication between the BMC and the SoC host software.
+- Remote KVM session using PCIe for exposing a graphics controller (typically implemented in the BMC) for the host's video output. - MCTP side-band communication between the BMC and PCIe devices using PCIe Vendor Defined Messages (VDM) path [18].
+In this usage, the Arm SoC must contain the logic to route the PCIe VDM messages to the proper IO devices. - Shared standard memory mailbox communication between the BMC and the SoC host software, using MMBI [16] and MCTP over MMBI [17]. - Shared non-standard memory mailbox communication between the BMC and the SoC host software.